Hallo vrienden, Leo Hier.

 property from the view itself and thecenter

-from the convert function. - Mark 5 - We are going to scale to 1/10 of the original size to give the user the impression of vanishing item.
+from the convert function. - Mark 5 – We are going to scale to 1/10 of the original size to give the user the impression of a vanishing item.

 - Mark 6 - We are also reducing the alpha to 0.1 just to be able to tap it again to return to the original state.
 If you set